 Common Winter Hazards for Businesses

 Winter weather is unpredictable, but business can’t be.
-Even though February is upon us and it may seem like the dead of winter should be over, in reality, we’re only just now moving into peak winter storm season.
 With each winter storm and cold wave different than the last, it’s important to stay aware of the common winter hazards that businesses and commercial properties face every time a cold burst of winter weather strikes.

 Staying aware of these risks throughout the season and understanding how to avoid them will help keep your property and employees safe, and keep your business running without major interruption, no matter what Mother Nature unleashes this winter.

-Here are five of the most common hazards winter weather brings for businesses, along with the ways to prevent them from interrupting yours!
+Here are five of the most common hazards colder weather brings for businesses, along with the ways to prevent them from interrupting yours!

 Not surprisingly, slip and fall accidents in or around the workplace are one of the most common risks businesses face anytime snow and ice start to accumulate.
 Aside from the obvious potential for causing injury, slips and falls can also lead to decreased productivity and expose your business to liability claims for serious injuries.

-In 2014, there were 42,480 work injuries caused by ice, sleet, or snow that required at least one day off of work to recover.
-(SOURCE: U.S. Bureau of Labor Statistics)
+- In 2014, there were 42,480 work injuries caused by ice, sleet, or snow that required at least one day off of work to recover.

 Keep your employees and clients safe by keeping your parking lots and walkways cleared of snow and ice.
 Make sure you can rely on your snow removal company to be timely in responding and thorough in completing the job.